Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

       - Augmenting the visualized network with drug-enzyme, drug-transporter and drug-carrier relations.
-      - Selecting certain drugs to perform specific tasks on them using one of the other tools that are available in DrugVerse such as the Drug-Target Interaction Predictor (see below).
+      - Selecting certain drugs to perform specific tasks on them using one of the other tools that are available in drugverse such as the Drug-Target Interaction Predictor (see below).

   - **Drug Target Interaction Predictor (under development)**: